-The terms and conditions upon which Boundary-Line including this user guide is made available to you and your organisation are contained in the customer contract made between you and Ordnance Survey.
-If there is an inconsistency between the terms of your customer contract and this user guide, then the terms of your customer contract prevail.
-If you or your organisation has not signed a valid current customer contract then you are not entitled to use Boundary-Line.
+The terms and conditions upon which the product, including this guide, is made available to you and your organisation are contained in the customer contract made between you and Ordnance Survey.
+If there is an inconsistency between the terms of your customer contract and this guide, then the terms of your customer contract prevail.
+If you or your organisation has not signed a valid current customer contract then you are not entitled to use the product.

-Purpose of this user guide and disclaimer
+Purpose and disclaimer

-This user guide is provided for guidance only and does not constitute any warranty, representation, undertaking, commitment or obligation (express or implied) about Boundary-Line or its suitability for any particular or intended purpose.
-Any warranties, representations, undertakings, commitments and obligations given by Ordnance Survey about Boundary-Line and/or its suitability for any particular or intended purpose are set out in your customer contract.
+This guide is provided for guidance only and does not constitute any warranty, representation, undertaking, commitment or obligation (express or implied) about the product or its suitability for any particular or intended purpose.
+Any warranties, representations, undertakings, commitments and obligations given by Ordnance Survey about the product and/or its suitability for any particular or intended purpose are set out in your customer contract.
 It is your responsibility to ensure that this product is suitable for your intended purpose.

-Ordnance Survey does not accept any liability (whether for breach of contract, negligence or otherwise) for any loss or liability you or any third party may suffer in relying on this user guide and any guidance, suggestion, advice or explanation provided in it.
-Any liability which Ordnance Survey has to you in relation to Boundary-Line, its supply, use, accuracy, data supplied, functionality or any other liability arising out of or in connection with Boundary-Line is limited as set out in your customer contract.
+Ordnance Survey does not accept any liability (whether for breach of contract, negligence or otherwise) for any loss or liability you or any third party may suffer in relying on this guide and any guidance, suggestion, advice or explanation provided in it.
+Any liability that Ordnance Survey has to you in relation to the product, its supply, use, accuracy, data supplied, functionality or any other liability arising out of or in connection with the product is limited as set out in your customer contract.

-We may change the information in this user guide at any time without notice and you should check that you are using the most up to date version of the user guide at the relevant time.
+We may change the information in this guide at any time without notice.

-We do not accept responsibility for the content of any third party websites referenced or accessed in or through this user guide.
+We do not accept responsibility for the content of any third party websites referenced or accessed in or through this guide, any contractual documentation, and/or the Ordnance Survey website.